The Swiss healthcare system

 After three months everyone has to have organised cover with an authorised Swiss insurer even if you have an international health insurance policy, as these are not usually recognised in Switzerland.

 Many people top up the basic cover with supplementary private health insurance.
 Switzerland has one of the largest private healthcare sectors in the world.

 Basic health insurance in Switzerland

-There are around 80 health insurance companies in Switzerland, each offering the same benefits in the basic health insurance policy and they are obliged to accept anyone who applies, regardless of pre-existing health conditions.
+There are around 80 health insurance companies in Switzerland, each offering the same benefits in their basic health insurance policies and they are obliged to accept anyone who applies, regardless of pre-existing health conditions.

 The basic health insurance policy covers:

 - Medicines prescribed by a doctor and on an official list;

 - Rehabilitation after operations or illness;

 - Medical treatment when on short trips outside of Switzerland;

 - Some alternative therapies, like homeopathy and Chinese medicine and psychotherapy if this is given within the medical practice.